Portugal sets record-low global solar price; California probes power mix after heatwave woes

 Hanwha, Endesa and Iberdrola included storage in their bids, media reported, and will be paid a fixed premium for dispatch flexibility.

-The intense price competition comes amid soaring activity in Spain, Portugal's closest neighbour.
+The intense price competition comes alongside soaring activity in Spain, Portugal's closest neighbour.
 Spain is forecast to install around 4 GW of new solar capacity per year for the next five years as developers race to meet auction deadlines and falling costs spur unsubsidised projects.

 California to review generation stack after heatwave cuts supply